Search and Hit Enter

 Symptoms: Slow or no growth, pale leaves starting at tip.

-Treatment: Use General Organics Bio Thrive and Bio Root every time you water as per manufacturer’s instructions.
+Treatment: Use General Organics Bio Thrive and Bio Root every time you water as per manufacturer’s instructions, or apply a homemade cow dung tea fertilizer.

 Potash: